keatontang/portfolio-template/README.md

 # portfolio-template

 Template for a personal portfolio intended for use to play around with and display projects.

-The shapes are created with Three.js and animated with the TweenMax library.
+The shapes are created with Three.js in vanilla HTML/CSS/JS and animated with the TweenMax library.

 ## Credits